kelanny/alx-higher_level_programming/0x00-python-hello_world/README.md

 Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

 Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)

+TASK: 10.
+Linked list cycle
+mandatory
+Technical interview preparation:

+You are not allowed to google anything
+Whiteboard first
+This task and all future technical interview prep tasks will include checks for the efficiency of your solution, i.e. is your solution’s runtime fast enough, does your solution require extra memory usage / mallocs, etc.
+Write a function in C that checks if a singly linked list has a cycle in it.

+Prototype: int check_cycle(listint_t *list);
+Return: 0 if there is no cycle, 1 if there is a cycle
+Requirements:

+Only these functions are allowed: write, printf, putchar, puts, malloc, free

+TASK: 11.
+Hello, write
+#advanced
+Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

+Use the function write from the sys module
+You are not allowed to use print
+Your script should print to stderr
+Your script should exit with the status code 1

+TASK: 12.
+Compile
+#advanced
+Write a script that compiles a Python script file.

+The Python file name will be stored in the environment variable $PYFILE

+The output filename has to be $PYFILEc (ex: export PYFILE=my_main.py => output filename: my_main.pyc)

+TASK: 13.
+ByteCode -> Python #1
+#advanced
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:13.
+ByteCode -> Python #1
+#advanced
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: